Goldilocks.png

 Goldilocks explores how we can harness the power of augmented reality, artificial intelligence, and ubiquitous computing to reshape our everyday interactions, merging technology seamlessly into our lives.

-Interfaces that reduce ambiguity.
+Interfaces that reduce visual noise.
 Our world was designed to provide the maximum amount of information to assist the most people.
 This can feel overwhelming.

 Spatial computers can help us filter busy environments so we can focus our attention on what it is most helpful.